 How do you conceptualize a research methods paper?
 Relatedly, what constitutes a significant contribution to research methods in your mind?

 “The first part of a methodology paper is very similar to any paper we write.
 First, what is the question?
 How good are the existing answers?
 Why is the answer we’re exploring worth writing about?
 These three questions are very similar in any type of paper.
 Specific to a methodology paper, it usually starts with an assessment of a research method.
 Then, what are the available tools, and how do the tools function?
 Finally, why is the existing way of doing things inefficient, and what is the selling point I’m hoping to achieve?
-You will spend the body of the paper talking about the details of the method you are promoting, or the question you are attempting to answer, and then detail supporting evidence.
+You will spend the body of the paper talking about the details of the method you are promoting, or answering the question you are attempting to answer, and then detail supporting evidence.
 The middle part of the paper involves answering the question asked at the beginning, while also convincing the reader your explanation is worth considering.
 In the discussion section, we talk about the boundaries of the work, address any limitations in scope, and provide recommendations for future research.

 So, I think when I’m writing a methodologically focused paper, I don’t view it as different from any other paper in terms of its structure.
 I think the main thing that’s different is the middle; what’s my answer?
 This is grounded by evidence often derived from less conventional techniques like simulations, which is contrary to standard management papers.”